Skip navigation

 2. Diabetes (National Library of Medicine)

-Diabetes is a disease in which your blood glucose, or blood sugar, levels are too high.
-Glucose comes from the foods you eat.
-Insulin is a hormone that helps ...
+What is diabetes?
+Diabetes, also known as diabetes mellitus, is a disease in which your blood glucose, or blood sugar, levels are too high.
+Glucose is ...

 3. ... worsen to become a more serious disease called diabetes mellitus.
 Some people with familial partial lipodystrophy develop acanthosis nigricans, a skin condition related to ...